Egg Harbor (town), Wisconsin

 Egg Harbor is a town in Door County, Wisconsin, United States.
-The population was 1,194 at the 2000 census.
+The population was 1,458 at the 2020 census.
 The Village of Egg Harbor and the unincorporated community of Carlsville are located within the town.
 The Town of Egg Harbor was hit by an F3 tornado in 1998.

 Geography

-According to the United States Census Bureau, the town has a total area of 102.9 square miles (266.5 km^{2}), of which, 36.6 square miles (94.7 km^{2}) of it is land and 66.3 square miles (171.8 km^{2}) of it (64.47%) is water.
-Limestone outcroppings of the Niagara Escarpment are visible at several locations with the town and can be seen in the Bayshore Blufflands State Natural Area.
+According to the United States Census Bureau, the town has a total area of 102.9 square miles (266.5 km^{2}), of which 36.6 square miles (94.7 km^{2}) is land and 66.3 square miles (171.8 km^{2}) (64.47%) is water.
+Limestone outcroppings of the Niagara Escarpment are visible at several locations within the town and can be seen in the Bayshore Blufflands State Natural Area.

 The entrance to Horseshoe Bay Cave is in Frank E. Murphy County Park on the western side of the town.
 Horseshoe Bay Cave is the second-longest cave in the state and the longest one currently undeveloped.
 At night, bats in the cave engage in fall swarms from about August 15 through October 1, and hibernation is from about October 1 through May 15.
 White-nose syndrome caused the bat population to fall from 1,100 bats in 2015 to a low of 24 bats in 2019.
 In March 2022 there were 44 bats, and two of the bat species have not returned since the epidemic.
 Before the epidemic, the cave was the largest bat hibernaculum in the state with a winter population ranging from 1,000 to 1,500 bats.